sezginidil/scrape_x/README.rst

 Stable release
 ``````````````

-To install Scrape_Twitter, run this command in your terminal:
+To install Scrape_X, run this command in your terminal:

 .. code-block:: console

-    $ pip install scrape_twitter
+    $ pip install scrape_x

 or

 .. code-block:: console

-    $ poetry self add scrape_twitter
+    $ poetry self add scrape_x

-This is the preferred method to install Scrape_Twitter, as it will always install the most recent stable release.
+This is the preferred method to install Scrape_X, as it will always install the most recent stable release.

 From sources
 ````````````

-The sources for Scrape_Twitter can be downloaded from the `Github repo <https://repository-hosting.com/example_project>`_.
+The sources for Scrape_X can be downloaded from the `Github repo <https://repository-hosting.com/example_project>`_.

 You can either clone the public repository: